8 Pennsylvania Farm Stays Where You Can Soak Up Country Living

 A fruit orchard turned dairy farm, the Rocky Acre Farm is best suited for families with children.
 It’s got hayrides, kid-friendly goat and calf feedings, egg gatherings in the hen house, and a colorfully painted playhouse.
 Plus, you’ve got nine rooms to choose from, including a two-bedroom apartment and an entire private guest house.
 Take a piece of your stay with you by trying your hand at some of the family’s homemade dishes.

 Drive from Philadelphia: 1 hour and 20 minutes (429 Strasburg Road, Paradise)

 Operated by fourth-generation farmers, Verdant View Farm focuses on cows and their calves, helping newborns learn to drink from their mothers.
 During your visit at the farm’s bed and breakfast, sleep peacefully in one of the seven available rooms and then put on your boots first thing in the morning for a hands-on farm experience.
-After, you’ll be treated to a deluxe farm-to-table breakfast with homegrown meat, locally-sourced milk and yogurt, fresh eggs, and homemade baked goods (#droolworthy).
-Whether or not you’re staying overnight, you can always sign up for one of the many educational tours hosted from March through November, including the Farmer’s Apprentice Tour (you’ll want to add on the ice cream tasting) and goat’s milk soapmaking.
+After, you’ll be treated to a deluxe farm-to-table breakfast with homegrown meat, locally sourced milk and yogurt, fresh eggs, and homemade baked goods.
+Whether or not you’re staying overnight, you can always sign up for the Farmer’s Apprentice Tour (you’ll want to add on the ice cream tasting) or a walk through their sunflower fields.